dtzxporter/DTZxPorterLanding/_tools/hunter.md

 - 1.00 - Initial Release.
 - 1.50 - New GUI.
 More model format support v9-17 and uv fixes.
 New image format support.
 Avatar Frontiers of Pandora game support.
 - 1.51 - Fixed sRGB detection for some image formats.
 Support R8G8B8.
+- 1.52 - Fix weights for some models with a lot of bones.